firo-18/meiko/README.md

-# Meiko - A Project Sekai Tiering Manager (GST Server)
+# Meiko - A Project Sekai Tiering Manager
-Meiko is a managerial bot for the "totally serious" tiering server, GST, for Project Sekai EN.
+Meiko is a managerial bot for tiering in Project Sekai.